Frequently Asked Questions

 We will be running a staggered start so as to reduce congestion on the first part of the route.

-The start times on the Saturday morning are between 8am and 8.45am.
+The start times for 2019 on the Saturday morning are between 7.30am and 8:30am with the faster runners setting off in the earliest wave groups.

-On the Sunday, participants can start at any time between 6am-7am, so they are not assigned a specific start time.
+On the Sunday participants can start any time between 6am and 7am (there are no designated start times per person).

 How do I get my race pack?